JOHN FITZGERALD BYRNE, M.D.

 STAY ON YOUR MEDICATIONS.....

-There has been ongoing discussions among us doctors about whether inhaled steroids may make one more susceptible to getting the virus, but there is also information coming in suggesting that Inhaled steroids may help to prevent the worsening lung response/inflammation that triggers the more life threatening results of the virus.
+There has been ongoing discussions among us doctors about whether inhaled steroids may make one more susceptible to getting this virus, but weigh that theoretical concern against the fact that Inhaled steroids often help to prevent the worsening lung response/inflammation that triggers the more dangerous manifestations of viral infection in asthmatics.

 So at this time, all asthmatics who require